-When you or someone you care about is going through a hard time or experiencing mental health challenges, finding the right support and information can make a huge difference.
-Knowing where to seek help is a key step towards recovery.
+When you or someone you care about is going through a hard time or experiencing changes to their mental health, finding the right support and information can be an overwhelming experience.
+We hope the topics below will help you find a starting point that works for you.

-Visit our services page for information on who can help in your region.
+Click here for information on who can help you in your region.

 Most services operate to a distinct eligibility criterion.
 To prevent people from repeating their stories, it may be useful to ask: